amcolash/webpack_typescript_express/README.md

 - `npm build` (output will be put into `/dist`)
 - `npm run start` (will start the server w/o live reload)

+Note: since this is a node-based server, you need to have node installed on the target server.
+The compiled js for the client is however able to be statically hosted

 ## Notes

 ### Project Structure